Leading treatment for the health of your arteries and veins

-  This is a complication that may occur after cancer surgery or radiation therapy when lymph nodes are removed.
-It’s a chronic condition that has no cure, but immediate treatment can help keep it from starting, reduce or relieve its symptoms and lower the risk of infections and complications.
+Lymphedema is a chronic condition with no cure, but immediate treatment can keep it from starting, reduce or relieve its symptoms and lower the risk of infections and complications.

 This is a relatively rare circulatory disorder in which the arteries in the arm become narrow or blocked, unable to carry oxygen-rich blood into the arms.
 The most common causes of arm artery disease are atherosclerosis and embolic disease.

 Blood leaking back into an aneurysm sac is the most common complication from an endovascular aneurysm repair procedure.
 There are five types of endoleaks, each with different causes and treatment options.
 They usually cause no symptoms and are found during a routine follow-up visit after the procedure.

 The portal vein runs from the intestine to the liver.
 Hypertension in this vein interferes with blood flow into the liver, causing the formation of new veins to redirect the blood flow.
 These new veins, smaller and weaker than the portal vein, can swell and burst under the added pressure.

 Also known as peripheral vascular disease, this is a slow and progressive circulation disorder caused by atherosclerosis which narrows or blocks the arteries in the limbs, neck and internal organs.
 The organs and limbs supplied by these arteries may not get enough blood flow to properly function.